wpilibsuite/frc-docs/source/docs/hardware/sensors/digital-inputs-hardware.rst

 A simple switch does not need to be powered, and thus only has two wires.
 Switches should be wired between the *signal* and the *ground* pins of the DIO port.
 When the switch circuit is open, the signal pin will float, and the pull-up resistor will ensure that it reads "high."
 When the switch circuit is closed, it will connect directly to the ground rail, and thus read "low."

-TODO: add picture
+.. todo:: add picture

 Connecting a powered sensor to a DIO port
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Many digital sensors (such as most no-contact proximity switches) require power in order to work.
 A powered sensor will generally have three wires - signal, power, and ground.
 These should be connected to the corresponding pins of the DIO port.

-TODO:  add picture
+.. todo::  add picture

 Connecting a sensor that uses multiple DIO ports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some sensors (such as :doc:`quadrature encoders <encoders-hardware>`) may need to connect to multiple DIO ports in order to function.
 In general, these sensors will only ever require a single power and a single ground pin - only the signal pin of the additional port(s) will be needed.

-TODO:  add picture
+.. todo::  add picture

 .. |Roborio DIO Ports| image:: images/digital-inputs-hardware/roborio-dio-ports.png
 .. |ground| unicode:: 0x23DA